Your source for knowledge, reports, thought leadership, and other tomfoolery. No fluff. No folklore. Just sticky, science-backed brand truth.

 Are Olympic medals a banana curve?

-Like, is the medal count a bell curve, a banana curve, or something else?
+Is the Olympic medal count a bell curve, a banana curve, or something else entirely?
+Spoiler: it’s a perfect example of a universal pattern.

 Is churn normal in B2B industries?